arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 analogWriteResolution(resolution);
 ```

 Please note that the following pins are PWM capable but may interfere with other functionalities of the UNO R4 WiFi board.
-When writing library functions, please do not use this as they are not officially supported PWM pins.
+When writing library functions, please do not use these as they are not officially supported PWM pins.

 | Pin       | RA4M1 | Timer   |
 | --------- | ----- | ------- |